Do you want to start Gym business plan?

 3.1 Company Owner

 Harley Stevenson will be the owner and manager of ExerInc.
 He completed his MBA two years ago, after which he worked in the management of a food chain.
-However, he had always been passionate about health and fitness and wanted to have his startup.
-So, he decided to join his passions and open a company related to fitness which is how ExerInc came to be.
+However, he had always been passionate about health and fitness and wanted to launch his startup in this niche.

 3.2 Why the Gym company is being started

-Harley noticed that more people are now focusing on attaining and maintaining better health.
-However, there aren’t a lot of opportunities in Portland.
-He realized that he could utilize his experience and knowledge of fitness to start a company that can cater to people’s health goals.
+Harley noticed that people are now focusing more on maintaining better health.
+He also realized that there aren’t a lot of opportunities in Portland.
+Therefore, he decided to help the people of Portland achieve their health goals.

 3.3 How the Gym company will be started